Investor Resources

 Developing an investment plan is crucial to realizing your financial goals.
-Each investor has their own investment and asset criteria, ultimately leading them to choose either a single tenant or a multi-tenant option.
+Each investor has their own investment and asset criteria, ultimately leading them to choose a multi-tenant vs single option.

 These asset types vary significantly in administrative requirements, cash flow, financing, and a range of other factors.
 As such, carefully considering their unique benefits and drawbacks can help you make a more informed investment decision.